department-of-veterans-affairs/va.gov-team/platform/engineering/frontend/eslint/new-rule-release-notes.md

   - no-collapsible-if
   - prefer-immediate-return
 - These rules will be under review for 4 weeks (Sprint 26 & 27) and enforced starting Sprint 28
 - Feedback from VFS teams will be collected during this period.
-Please use the tag `@frontend-review-group` or message any of the front-end tools team members in Slack and provide us with your feedback.
+Please use the tag `@platform-release-tools` or message any of the front-end tools team members in Slack and provide us with your feedback.
 - Other ESLint rules that will be added:
   - va/use-resolved-path
   - react/prefer-stateless-function